LincaMarius/ISAP-1_Instruction_Set/README.md

 Transfers the numeric value stored in the Accumulator to Output Port.
 This instruction has no parameter.

-The new Timing Diagram for the OUT instruction of the ISAP-1 Model A Version 1.1 computer is:
+The new Timing Diagram for the OUT instruction of the ISAP-1 Computer for Instruction Set Revision 2 is:

 ![ Figure 11 ](/Pictures/Figure11.png)